 Help in the house

 We speak German, English, Swedish, a bit of Spanish and learning Portuguese.
 We are integrated in the local farming community and situated in a lovely Natural Park with interesting hikes and flora and fauna to explore.
 This is a heaven for bird watchers!
 We are new to the permaculture family but have done a few courses, read plenty, got on with it and have already amazing results to show, we are on the right track!
 We are happy to share the little we know and also happy to benefit from your knowledge and experiences.

-One room with twin beds and one with a double bed.
+One room with twin beds, which can also be a big double and one with a double bed.
 And soon to be finished a mozzie proof outside sleeping area.
 Shared toilet, shower and kitchen for the whole house.
-We cook on gas, with the sun and sometimes on wood in our outdoor oven, have only solar power and our water comes from our wells.
-The accomodation is in the main house with us like visiting family members or friends.
+We cook on wood, gas, with the sun and sometimes on wood in our outdoor oven, have only solar power and our water comes from our wells.
+The accomodation is in the main house with us - like visiting family members or friends.
 Participation and communication are the key and we have to 'click' for it to work.
-We therefore do not commit beforehand to any long-term stay.
+We therefore do not commit beforehand to any long-term stays.